ChristianGabs/csapanel-members/readme.md

 		$ git clone git@github.com:developerkryss/csapanel-members.git

 	Guide :

-	Wneh you clone this please fallow this guide !
+	When you clone this please fallow this guide !

 	1).
 If you want to update every time when something in code change and keep update whit bugfix